 Concrete Curing Methods:-

-This method is adopted in floor slabs.
-Small ponds on slabs are made, and these ponds are filled with water continuously for 14 days for curing concrete.
+This method adopted for floor slabs.
+The concrete surface divided into small ponds, and these ponds are filled with water continuously for 14 days.

 2. Wet coverings: